listem/listem-php/README.md

 ## Checklist

-- Persistence using sessions (without using URL parameters)
+- Persistence using sessions (without using URL parameters).
-- Save filter/sorter settings to a DB
+- Ability to save filter/sorter settings to a DB and retrieve them.
-- Support other DB types other than MySQL
+- Support other popular DB types other than MySQL (MongoDB, etc.).